Where to get knitting supplies?

 Joann also has a YouTube series called “Craft at Home”, which features a ton of unique crafts along with sewing and weaving projects.
-Based in New York City, Purl Soho sells all supplies for making hand-woven blankets, sweaters and the like.
-The site has hundreds of tutorials for all kinds of projects ranging from pagosa pants to masks and other more informative ones such as “how to repair your fabric.
-Grab all the knitting supplies you need, from finishing off to knitting your ends at the end of your project.
+If you're looking for something more specialized, Purl Soho is the perfect destination.
+Based in New York City, they sell all supplies for making hand-woven blankets, sweaters and the like.
+The site has hundreds of tutorials for all kinds of projects ranging from pagosa pants to masks and other more informative ones such as “how to repair your fabric”.

-Formerly known as Craftsy, Bluprint is a great destination for sewing and knitting tutorials, as well as supplies.
+Finally, Bluprint (formerly known as Craftsy) is a great destination for sewing and knitting tutorials, as well as supplies.

 Jane MacDonald